monika-hrda/memory-game/README.md

 ![examples of contrast issues with cards and subsequent cards choice](docs/screenshots/cards-contrast-issue-examples.jpg)
 * If the time it took the player to win had seconds < 10, the winning time was not displaying correctly.
 JS bug was fixed with adding some conditional logic.
 ![bug showing number of seconds incorrectly](docs/screenshots/winning-time-bug.jpg)
+* Reloading the page as a way to quit the game stopped working when the site was deployed to GitHub Pages.
+This is due to GitHub not serving from the root directory.
+It was fixed by appending the GitHub endpoint to the redirect url string, using conditional logic, so that I could work in Gitpod and GitHub at the same time.

 ***